Skip to content

 6. 6

 Complex carbohydrates: “These provide a regular source of energy to the brain to help with concentration,” says Jaime, who lists whole grains such as rolled oats, dairy foods like yoghurt, fruit such as banana and starchy vegetables like sweet potato among the top choices.
-Complex carbohydrates are absorbed slowly by the body, delivering longer-lasting energy, which can increase alertness and help us concentrate for longer.
+Complex carbohydrates are absorbed slowly by the body, delivering longer-lasting energy, which can increase alertness and help us concentrate for longer, opens in a new tab.
 “The amount of carbs a person eats is very personal and is based on your age, activity level and many other factors,” Jaime adds, “but at the very least, aim for your main meals to include a source of complex carbohydrates.”

 7. 7